 The different departments of any given organization often find themselves (and the data they create) siloed.
-It’s usually up to the IT department to run comprehensive database reports that can offer actionable business intelligence.
+It’s usually up to the IT department to run comprehensive database reports that can offer actionable business intelligence from site analytics.

-As time goes by and companies grow, so do their customer databases.
+As time goes by and companies grow, so does their customer database.
 Problems can arise when this data becomes unwieldy, siloed, and segmented.

 Even more problems can occur when there is no standard data governance plan in place.
 Abbreviations and variations of words can cause confusion and misleading reporting.

 Segment attempts to solve all of these problems by acting as infrastructure to collect, clean, and control customer data.
 It also integrates with a long list of tools such as Google Analytics, Salesforce, and Facebook Pixel – just to name a few.